RowwYourBoat/ElytraMayhem/README.md

-# Elytra Mayhem
+# About
-This is a Minigame Plugin, where all players will be teleported to a random location on the world where they'll have to fight to the death using the items in the loot chests.
-There's a catch though; every player will have an elytra (and some fireworks) and the loot chests will spawn in the air.
-The last man standing wins.
-Good luck, and have fun!
+This is a fun and original pvp minigame plugin, where all players will spawn in the air with elytra's and some fireworks at a random location in the overworld.
+They'll have to loot the chests with randomly generated loot in them to get geared up.
+Last man standing wins!

 ## Features